 During the year ended December 31, 2009, a residual amount that had gone to the County was deposited into this "trapping account" to protect investors.
-This is in response to the "trapping events" that occurred in prior years.
-The 1st trapping event occurred because Phillip Morris' bond rating was downgraded.
+This is in response to the first "trapping event" that occurred in prior years.
+The first trapping event occurred because Phillip Morris' bond rating was downgraded.